Carols for Christmas-tide

-Although this volume is extremely rare a search of WorldCat in June 2009 disclosed only four copies the lyrics to all twelve are contained in the collection Collected Hymns, Sequences and Carols (London: Hodder and Stoughton, 1914); Collected Hymns at Google Books.
-Regrettably, this collection lacked Helmore's musical scores.
+This volume is extremely rare — a search of WorldCat in June 2009 disclosed only four copies — and no copy has been scanned and released to as of Dec.
+30, 2017.
+However, the lyrics to all twelve are contained in the Collected Hymns, Sequences and Carols of John Mason Neale (London: Hodder and Stoughton, 1914); see copies at both Google Books and at the Internet Archive.
+Regrettably, that collection lacked Helmore's musical scores.
 Fortunately, Neale and Helmore published The Condensed Vocal Parts to the Carols for Christmas-tide in 1854, which contains all of Rev. Helmore's musical settings, plus all of the lyrics and settings to Carols for Easter-tide!
 These scans of his settings have been added to all 12 carols web pages.
-You can get a scanned copy from Google Books: The Condensed Vocal Parts to the Carols for Christmas-tide.
-[Thanks, Mary!]
+You can get a scanned copy from Google Books [Thanks, Mary!]

 In addition, the Helmore settings have been reprinted in other sources in the last century and a half.
 See: George Ratcliffe Woodward, Piae Cantiones: A Collection of Church & School Song, chiefly Ancient Swedish, originally published in A.D.
 1582 by Theodoric Petri of Hyland.
 (London: Chiswick Press for the Plainsong & Medieval Music Society, 1910).
 See: The Christmas Songs in Woodward's Piæ Cantiones.